Cold Brew vs. Iced Coffee – Which One Is Better?

 Iced coffee enjoys huge popularity among the general public, to the extent that coffee chains such as Starbucks are associated with their iced coffees more than with their hot coffee.

-Iced coffee is normally served sweetened and can almost be described as a desert, depending on how it is prepared.
+Iced coffee is normally served sweetened and can almost be described as a dessert, depending on how it is prepared.

 Coffee and heat